 In 2009, on September 27th, Daniela Cavallero’s mother passed away.
 Lina Tonello was a woman who strongly encouraged Daniela throughout her life.
 This inspiration and support lead Daniela to open the Italian school known to all of us as Sentieri.

-In 2009, to honor her mother’s memory, Daniela had instituted an annual scholarship for a free Italian class here at Sentieri.
+In 2009, to honor her mother’s memory, Daniela had instituted an annual scholarship for a free Italian course here at Sentieri.

-The upcoming scholarship’s requirements for application are for a current or potential student to submit a brief paragraph about his or her own mother (in Italian or English) to email@example.com.
+The upcoming scholarship’s requirements for application are for a current or potential student to submit a brief paragraph about his or her own mother (in Italian or English) to firstname.lastname@example.org.
 All applications must be submitted for review by September 27th, 2017.
-The recipient of the scholarship may use it towards a class in 2018.
+The recipient of the scholarship must use it towards a course within a year of the award.
 Thank you for helping us honor a great woman.

 The recipient of the scholarship for 2017 was Stephanie Linton, who wrote a remarkable tribute to her mother.
 Below is her entry.